Phallostethus cuulong Facts

 - Phylum: Chordata

 - Genus: Phallostethus

 Phallostethus cuulong Distribution, Habitat, and Ecology

-Among other externally reproducing fish species, copulation is almost instantaneous.
-But, in its case, the process takes longer due to the nature of the male’s reproductive organ.
+Among other externally reproducing fish species, copulation occurs almost instantaneously.
+But, in the case of the Phallostethus cuulong, the process takes longer.
 The penis includes a rod with a barbed hook.
 It just grabs onto the female during mating and does not let go.